evicoach/lendsqr/README.md

 The account holder details are gotten from the token in the header, and user's account balance and available balance are updated.

 ## Making a Widthrawal
+Customers can make a widthrawal by calling the widthrawal endpoint.
+They specify how much they want to widthraw and a check is done to determine if the customer has that amount or more in their account.
+If they have enough balance, the program proceeds with the widthrawal else, an appropriate response message is sent back.

+## Transfer Funds
+Customers can also transfer funds to other customer's account.
+This is done by making a request to the "transfer" endpoint.
+They specify the recipient, amount and description.
+The app runs a check to determine if the customer has that amount in their account balance.
+If they have enough balance, the given amount is deducted from the sender's account and credited to the recipient's account.